What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 3. Recycle Pillows When You Can

-Yes, but as with mattress recycling, it’s unfortunately not as easy as popping them into the blue bin on your curb and your search results for “pillow recycling near me” will probably come up empty.
+Pillows are recyclable, but like mattress recycling, it’s not as easy as popping them into the blue bin on your curb.

 Why?

-Because these textiles typically consist of multiple components, which means they need to be disassembled and sorted to be properly recycled.
+Because old pillows typically consist of multiple components that must be disassembled and sorted to be correctly recycled.

-Fortunately, that doesn’t mean there aren’t old pillow recycling options.
-It just means you need to find a service that specializes in pillow recycling.
+That doesn’t mean there aren’t recycling options; you just need to find a service that specializes in pillow recycling.

 USAgain accepts pillows at their TreeMachine drop boxes across the nation, from NYC to LA.
 You can insert your zip code to find the one closest to you.

-American Textile Recycling Service (ATRS) takes pillows — including specialty ones for those wondering what to do with old memory phone pillows.
+American Textile Recycling Service (ATRS) takes pillows — including specialty ones for those wondering what to do with old memory foam pillows

 They don’t have a handy donation bin locator, but you can call their 24-hour hotline at (866) 900-9308.
-Give them your zip code and the operator will tell you if there are any ATRS drop boxes near you.
+Give them your zip code, and the operator will tell you if there are any ATRS drop boxes nearby.

-However, just because you can’t recycle old down pillows in their entirety doesn’t mean TerraCycle is a no-go.
-Remove the filling and repurpose that separately then toss the encasement in with the rest of your old clothes recycling box.
+However, you could still remove the filling and repurpose that separately, then toss the encasement in with the rest of your old clothes recycling box.

-4. Donate Pillows If They’re In Good Shape
+4. Where To Donate Pillows In Good Shape

 Yes, but donating pillows assumes they still have some life.

-This option works best for a pillow you bought a short while ago but didn’t end up liking it, or a pillow from your guest bed that didn’t get much use.
+This option works best for a pillow you bought a short while ago but didn’t like or a pillow from your guest bed that didn’t get much use.

 Don’t pawn your ultra-flat, lumpy pillow off onto the thrift store.
 If you do, it will likely end up in the landfill.
-Around 84% of clothes donated to thrift stores do—and it’s a lot easier to sell a well-loved jacket than a done-in pillow.
+Around 84% of clothes donated to thrift stores do—and it’s much easier to sell a well-loved jacket than a done-in pillow.

-Thrift stores are the first options that probably come to mind but before you assume you can haul your old bed pillows down to your local thrift store, call ahead.
+Thrift stores are the first options that come to mind, but it’s best to call ahead and check.

-A lot of stores prohibit bedding (like old sheets) and pillow donations because of the risk of bed bugs and other hygienic reasons.
+Many stores prohibit bedding (like old sheets) and pillow donations for hygiene reasons.
 Some may allow you to donate throw pillows but not old bed pillows.

-Donating pillows to charities, animal shelters, and homeless shelters is a better option to ensure they actually get used, being among the top items homeless shelters need.
+Donating pillows to charities, animal shelters, and homeless shelters is a better option to ensure they get used; pillows are among the top items homeless shelters need.

-In short, the process for how to donate pillows boils down to three things:
+In short, the process of donating used pillows boils down to three things:

-- Confirm they’re in good enough shape that someone else could feasibly use them.
-Donation is not the answer for what to do with old flat pillows.
+1. Check they’re in good enough shape for someone else to use them.
+Donation is not the answer for what to do with old pillows with no life left.

-- Call to confirm that they will actually accept your old pillow donations.
+3. Call to confirm that they will accept your old pillow donations.

-Following those steps can save you the hassle of hauling your old bed pillow down to the dropoff point only to get turned away.
+Following these steps can save you the hassle of hauling your old bed pillow down to the dropoff point only to get turned away.

 5. Compost Natural Pillows

-You might be able to compost your old bed pillows if they’re made of the right stuff.
-Specifically, you need them to be made from natural materials.
+You might be able to compost your old bed pillows if they’re made of the right stuff, namely natural materials.

 If you know the stuffing is 100% cotton, wool, or down, for example, you can dump that into your compost bin.